Antipope Clement VIII: Biography

-Gil Sánchez was born in Teruel between 1369 and 1370.
+Gil Sánchez Muñoz was born in Teruel between 1369 and 1370.
 He was a friend and advisor of the future Avignon anti-pope Benedict XIII, and member of the Avignon curia.
 In 1396 he was an envoy to the Bishop of Valencia to get Spanish support.

-Benedict had appointed four cardinals, and on his death, three of them, on 10 June 1423, elected Sánchez Muñoz as Pope.
-The fourth, Jean Carrier, absent at the time, declared the election invalid, and elected his own antipope in turn, who took the name Benedict XIV.
-Consequently, Jean Carrier was excommunicated by Clement VIII.
+Benedict had appointed four cardinals, and on his death, three of them, on 10 June 1423, elected Gil Sánchez Muñoz as Pope, who took the name Clement VIII.
+The fourth, Jean Carrier, absent at the time, declared the election invalid, and elected Bernard Garnier as antipope in turn, who took the name Benedict XIV.
+Consequently, Jean Carrier was excommunicated by Clement.

-Clement VIII's fate was bound up with the ambitions of Alfonso V of Aragon.
-Alfonso wished to negotiate for Naples, and so gave Clement support; his queen Maria of Castile, and the Aragonese bishops supported Martin V. In the summer of 1423 Alfonso persuaded the Republic of Siena to acknowledge Clement VIII, thus securing recognition for the pope of the Avignon line in the very city, Pavia, which was part of the Republic of Siena, where the Roman pope Martin V had convened an ecumenical council of the Church.
+Clement's fate was bound up with the ambitions of Alfonso V of Aragon.
+Alfonso wished to negotiate for Naples, and so gave Clement support; his queen Maria of Castile, and the Aragonese bishops supported Martin V. In the summer of 1423 Alfonso attempted to persuade the Republic of Siena to acknowledge Clement VIII, thus securing recognition for the pope of the Avignon line in the very city where the Roman pope Martin V had convened an ecumenical council of the Church.

-However, through the exertions of Cardinal Pierre de Foix, an able diplomat and relation of the King’s, an agreement was reached between Alfonso and the Pope.
+However, through the exertions of Cardinal Pierre de Foix, an able diplomat and the King’s kinsman, an agreement was reached between Alfonso and the Pope.
 Alfonso then sent a delegation in 1428 (headed by Alfonso de Borgia, the future Callixtus III), to persuade Clement to recognise Martin.
 Clement declared his abdication on 26 July 1429 and had his cardinals elect Oddone Colonna (Martin V) his successor, a formal act precluding future doubts concerning apostolic succession.
 His abdication was confirmed in mid-August.
 Clement had to make a penitential submission in forma to Martin V, and when this was done Martin granted Sánchez Muñoz the Bishopric of Mallorca.
 Sánchez Muñoz died on 28 December 1445 or 1446.